top of page

 In self-publishing, for example, I’ve noticed:

-• some service providers charge very high amounts of money for the book editing and production process.
-(Not a scam: the price is agreed in advance; it’s up to the author to do market research and check that a provider’s value matches their fee).
+• Some service providers charge very high amounts of money for the book editing and production process.
+This is only a scam in the extreme: the price is agreed in advance; it’s up to the author to do market research and check that a provider’s value matches their fee.
+Watch out for one-stop-shop providers that provide subpar editing services for large fees, with the author unable to choose their editor.

-• Providers who will take large amounts of royalties per book AND charge you for the book production process (Not a scam, but a poor deal for the author; this is especially common among “hybrid” presses).
+• Some providers take large amounts of royalties per book AND charge you for the book production process.
+Again, rarely officially a scam, but almost always a poor deal for the author; this is especially common among so-called hybrid presses.
+Due diligence is important here.

 In traditional publishing, the scams I’ve seen can be divided into two kinds: